A Comprehensive Study of Governance Issues in Decentralized Finance Applications: Introduction

-Through our research, we hope to contribute to the ongoing evolution and maturation of this transformative sector.
 The paper is organized as follows.
 Section~\ref{sec:method} introduces the three research questions under investigation, delineates our methodology, and details our data sources.
 Section~\ref{sec:findings} presents the results corresponding to each research question and discusses the implications of our study.
 Related studies to our work are reviewed in Section~\ref{sec:related_work}.
 Finally, Section~\ref{sec:threat} identifies potential threats and the corresponding mitigation strategies used.
 Our concluding remarks and a summary of the work are encapsulated in Section~\ref{sec:conclusion}.